intob/zoe/readme.md

 While HTTP/1.1 does not compress headers, modern HTTP versions (HTTP/2 and HTTP/3) include mechanisms for header compression (HPACK and QPACK, respectively).
 These improvements significantly enhance the efficiency of web communication, especially for applications that make frequent or numerous HTTP requests.

+One more thing to note is that the headers are always processed, but the request body not.
+Rather than reading from the body, we can make use of the computation already done to parse the headers.

 ## In progress

 ## To do